David E. Wilkins: Research

-In addition to writing a number of journal articles, editing several books, and chapters for edited volumes, Wilkins has been the sole author of several books.
+In addition to writing a number of journal articles, editing several books, and contributing chapters for edited volumes, Wilkins has been the sole author of a dozen books and co-author of ten.

 In 1987, Wilkins published his first book, called Dine' Bibeehaz'aanii: A Handbook of Navajo Government.
 His second book, American Indian Sovereignty and the U.S. Supreme Court: The Masking of Justice, was published in 1997.
 The book details a series of historical decisions by the Supreme Court of the United States that have decreased the sovereignty of Native American tribes, focusing on 15 cases spanning 170 years which he calls "particularly egregious" decisions.
 He engages in close textual interpretation of the reasoning that the US Supreme Court invoked in these cases, arguing that the rationale behind major decisions that have diminished the sovereignty of tribes has often been based on debunked racial tropes and inaccurate history.
 Wilkins argues that the US Supreme Court, because it takes as its starting point the US constitution, is ill-equipped to judge cases based on a pre-constitutional set of nation-to-nation agreements which are already premised on tribal sovereignty.

 In 1999, Wilkins published the book The Navajo Political Experience.
 The book studies the systems that have been developed and used by the Navajo Nation for a variety of legal purposes, forming a distinctive legal framework shaped both by internal factors and by interactions with the United States federal government.
 By 2013, the book had been published in four editions.

-Wilkins published American Indian Politics and the American Political System in 2002.
+American Indian Politics and the American Political System was released in 2002.
 The book, which detailed historical context and contemporary issues regarding indigenous systems of governance within the United States, was named an Outstanding Academic Title by Choice Reviews.
 He wrote a revised edition in 2007, and together with his coauthor Heidi Stark he published a third edition of the book in 2011.
 Stark and Wilkins also coauthored a fourth edition of the book in 2018.